The DMDT Team

 Brittany Bares Licensed Social Worker and Advisor

-We are collaborating with artists and professionals throughout the world to bring as many perspectives as possible to this work.
-This experimental project is always fluctuation and flowing, thus all the artists, speakers, and death professionals who have enriched DMDT are featured below, we do recommend reaching out to them as well:
+We are collaborating with artists and professionals throughout the world to bring as many perspectives as possible to this series.
+Many of the death care folks and artists who have enriched DMDT are featured below, we do recommend reaching out to them to learn more about their art and community services:

-Oceana Sawyer End of Life Doula, grief guide, home funeral celebrant, Living Funeral Ceremony facilitator, Conscious Dying Educator
+Oceana Sawyer Former End of Life Doula, current grief guide, home funeral celebrant, Living Funeral Ceremony facilitator, Conscious Dying Educator

 Amber Jeffrey founder of the grief gang podcast, grief advocate